Anu-33/ClickMart/README.md

 Trying to build an e-commerce website.
+I am using Python, Django, HTML and CSS here.

-Everyone who wants to give commit to this project is always welcome here...
+Everyone who wants to give commit to this project is always welcome here.